Ela Lodh

-Doctor Ela Lodh (also spelt as Ila Lodh, died 2021 at 79) was an Indian obstetrician and gynaecologist.
+Ela Lodh (also spelt as Ila Lodh, born 1942 - died 2021 at 79) was an Indian obstetrician and gynaecologist.
 She received the 2020 Nari Shakti Puraskar posthumously on 8 March 2022.

 Career

 Ela Lodh was born in Khowai in the Indian state of Tripura.
 Qualified as an obstetrician and gynaecologist, she worked for the Tripura Health Service, eventually becoming administrative director.
 She held the post from 1990 until 2000 and was also the founder of the Hepatitis Foundation of Tripura.
 She died of cardiac arrest in a private hospital in Kolkata on 19 July 2021.

 Awards and recognition

 Lodh received the 2020 Nari Shakti Puraskar posthumously on 8 March 2022.
 Her son received the award on her behalf from Prime Minister Narendra Modi.